felleg/felleg.gitlab.io-backup/content/reads/read-67-cultural-diversity-in-organizations.md

 # Review

 Cultural diversity is a subject I am very passionate about.
-It is a problematic that seems to come up everywhere I look, not only in my personal life, but also at work, and in the media.
+It is an issue that seems to come up everywhere I look, not only in my personal life, but also at work, and in the media.
 People in power feel threatened by difference.
 People in out-groups want in and don't see a reason why they should be left out.
 Why do we seem stuck in this eternal